Embrilliance Essentials vs Enthusiast: what is the difference?

 There are certain capabilities you will get in either of these programs.
 If these features are what you need, you may not not need to choose between Embrilliance Essentials vs Enthusiast.
 Here are some of the tasks you can do with either program.

 Both programs have the ability to do multi-position hooping.
 This is a great feature if you want to be able to embroider a design that is larger than your embroidery hoop.
-The program will split your design into pieces so you can stitch part of the design, then change the position of your embroidery hoop and then stitch the other part.
+But only Enthusiast will split your design into pieces so you can stitch part of the design, then change the position of your embroidery hoop and then stitch the other part.

 Converting design formats